Arrival Point

 The kind of place where you exhale without realizing you were holding your breath.
 Tucked between the lake and the mountains, this boutique resort blends rustic charm with comfort you can sink into.
 Think cozy cottages, a garden pool, and mountain views that make your morning coffee feel spiritual.

-Nepali Ghar Hotel – Kathmandu, Nepal
+Hotel Barahi Kathmandu – Kathmandu, Nepal

 Right in the heart of Thamel, but with all the chaos turned down.
 This thoughtfully designed hotel mixes traditional Newari architecture with minimalist calm—perfect for that final night of sleep, journaling, or one last mission to find the perfect scarf.